 If your goal is to become a CPA in New York you've made a wise choice: while the 10 year national projected job growth for CPAs is 10 percent in New York it's projected at a robust 21 percent.
-That said; there are strident rules to become a New York CPA.
+That said; there are strident rules to become a CPA in New York.
 Your first step should be to verify your program is accredited by the State Department of Education or the New York State Board of Regents before you begin so you know your education will be accepted.

 Education Requirements to become a Licensed NY CPA

 The educational requirements to become licensed are very specific.
 One of the first steps is to obtain a Bachelor's degree and complete a minimum of 150 credit hours including 33 hours in accounting courses and 36 hours of business courses.
 Each of these requirements must be fulfilled as follows and all classes must be above the introduction level:

 The 33 hours of accounting courses must be from the following subjects: